lowobservable/oec/README.md

 python -m oec /dev/ttyACM0 vt100 /bin/sh -l
 ```

+VT100 emulation is not supported on Windows.
+It may work with Python on Cygwin, but I've not tested it.

 ## See Also

 * [coax](https://github.com/lowobservable/coax) - Tools for interfacing with IBM 3270 type terminals